 The northern boundary of the NMMA is coincident with the northern edge of the Los Berros Creek valley alluvium - Paso Robles Formation boundary within Los Berros Creek valley (Figure 2-4).
-The alluvium receives recharge from Los Berros Creek.
-Formations north of the Los Berros Creek valley include sedimentary deposits and underlying Franciscan Complex, where groundwater flow from these formations to the NMMA is likely negligible.
+The alluvium receives recharge from Los Berros Creek and groundwater flow from these alluvium to sedimentary deposits to the south on the mesa is highly likely, given the lack of lithologic or continuous structural features in the area that could significantly influence groundwater flow.
+Formations north of the Los Berros Creek valley include sedimentary deposits and underlying Franciscan Complex, where groundwater flow from these formations to the NMMA is likely minor.

 The northwest boundary of the NMMA is at the base of the mesa along the Cienega Valley of Arroyo Grande Creek.
 Groundwater flow across this boundary can occur, and may be affected by the Oceano and Santa Maria River faults.
-There is no appreciable flow from the bedrock outcrop at Nipomo Hill.
+There is no appreciable surface runoff from the bedrock outcrop at Nipomo Hill.
+Rainfall on Nipomo Hill likely infiltrates and flows in the shallow subsurface into the adjacent shallow aquifer.
 A cross section along the north edge of the mesa was developed to aid in characterization of the subsurface geology (Figure 2-2).
 Flow from the shallow dune sand aquifer recharges the dune lakes west of this boundary.
 Hydrogeologic parameters and groundwater level contour maps are the basis for evaluation of the amount of groundwater flow that occurs across this interface between the NMMA and the NCMA (see Section 5.2 Subsurface Flow).